PeppyHare/aa545/mhd1/README.md

-# Finite Difference Scheme Investigation
+# Ideal MHD 3D MacCormack Finite Difference Integrator

-This module investigates the instability and accuracy of the following finite difference schemes, applied to a model hyperbolic equation (the linear advection equation):

-- Forward-time, centered-space
-- Simple upwind difference
-- Lax-Friedrichs
-- Lax-Wendroff
+This module implements a Lax-Wendroff type finite difference method to solve the nonlinear, time-dependent ideal MHD equations.
+Two test problems are used to validate the model:

+- The Brio-Wu shock tube problem.
+A 1.5D Riemann problem is set up which generates five different wave solutions.
+This tests the model's ability to capture waves and handle discontinuities.
+- A screw pinch plasma with a parabolic axial current density and constant axial magnetic field.
+As an equilibrium configuration, the solution should remain stable for certain values of the safety factor q.
+Initializing a perturbation in velocity helps to incite unstable kink modes.

 ## Running the Script

-To run the investigation, execute the `run_ftcs.py` script.
+To run the investigation, execute the `run_screw_pinch.py` script.
 Requires a Python install (NumPy 1.20.2 supports either Python 3.7 or Python 3.8) with either `pip` or `poetry` for depdency installation.
 To install dependencies, follow the appropriate section:

 ### Using Poetry